 Additional student resources are found below:

 We value the parents of our students especially because we aim to partner with you over the next four years to provide support for your college student.
-We understand you have many questions related to student support initiatives, campus safety, student activities, community life, and more.
+We understand you have many questions related to student support initiatives, campus safety, student engagement, community life, and more.